 League & Suffolk University Certificate Program:

-2020-2021 Community Health and Community Health Center Management Certificate
+2023-2024 Community Health and Community Health Center Management Certificate

-Since 2002, the Mass League of Community Health Centers has partnered with Suffolk University's Moakley Center to offer a Certificate in Community Health and Community Health Center Management.
+Since 2002, the Massachusetts League of Community Health Centers has partnered with Suffolk University's Moakley Center to offer a Certificate in Community Health and Community Health Center Management.
 The goal of the program is to provide employees of health centers the opportunity to access affordable graduate level education.
 In turn, their participation builds the internal capacity in health centers by equipping them with the new skills and advanced management tools.

 This distinctive certificate program cultivates and supports opportunities for public and nonprofit sector employees to share ideas and promote community engagement while enhancing communication, networking and problem solving between and among health centers.

-Due to the current world crisis, classes will be remote learning for the first half of the training year and will transition to in person when time permits.
+All classes will be online, but will be meeting in person on 9/15/2023, 11/3/2023, 1/5/2024, 2/23/2024, and 4/12/2024 as well as at graduation.
+The location of the in-person classes will be Suffolk University 120 Tremont Street, 5th floor (AKA Suffolk Law).
 The times will be from 9:00am to 4:00pm online (with breaks in between) with exception of the last block that runs 8:30am to 4:30pm each scheduled Friday.
-In person location TBD.

 The application cycle for the 2023-2024 cycle closed on July 31, 2023.

 All applications will be reviewed by a small review committee comprised of Mass League and CHC staff.
 Applications will be reviewed as they come in and applicants will be notified of program acceptance by mid-August 2023.
 Supervisor recommendations are required as part of your application.
 After you submit your application, the Mass League will send your supervisor the Supervisor Recommendation form to complete on your behalf.
 Below is a list of selection criteria that will be used in the review process.